Embedded Computing and Machine Learning MSc

 Fees

-Accredited Prior Learning may reduce the tuition fees.
+Accreditation of Prior Learning (APL) may reduce the tuition fees.
 This will be confirmed once your application has been submitted.
+Please note that APL may affect your eligibility for a postgraduate loan.

 Additional costs